 Drafting is the term used for technical drawings which are used in a wide variety of applications including:

 - * And more

 Historically the profession involved the use of paper and pencils, however, things have changed significantly.
 These days it relies largely upon computers, or to be more specific, Computer Aided Drafting Software.
-Professional drafters have been known to use geographic information systems, or GIS, that is used to map geographic areas.
+Professional drafters have been known to use geographic information systems, or GIS, that are used to map geographic areas.
 Without drafting, there are many professions that simply would not be possible, and we will get to that in a moment.